HC-85/Obsidian-Vaults/Science & Math/Computing/Machine Learning/Neural Networks/Backward Pass.md

 The problem with reverse accumulation mode is that one needs to store the intermediate variables $w_i$ as well as the operation that produced them.
 This can be achieved using a [[Wengert list]] or [[tf.GradientTape|tape]].

 ## Dual number implementation???
-Automatic differentiation may also be implemented through [[Dual numbers|dual numbers]] as follows:
+Automatic differentiation may also be implemented through [[Dual Numbers|dual numbers]] as follows:

 There is a library called Adept that implements them through the use of [[template-metaprogramming]].